 C. Low urine specific gravity

 The answers are: B, C, and D. This patient is in the DIURESIS stage of AKI.
 The nephrons are now starting to filter out waste but cannot concentrate the urine.
 There is now a high amount of urea in the filtrate (because the nephrons can filter the urea out of the blood) and this causes osmotic diuresis.
 Urinary output will be excessive (3 to 6 L/day).
 Therefore, the patient is at risk for hypotension, diluted urine (low urine specific gravity), and hypokalemia (waste potassium in the urine).
-The patient is not at risk for water intoxication or decreased GFR (the GFR will be improving).
+The patient is not at risk for water intoxication and will not have a normal GFR until the recovery stage.

 8. True or False: All patients with acute renal injury will progress through the oliguric stage of AKI but not all patients will progress through the diuresis stage.

 The answer is FALSE.
 Some patients will skip the oliguric stage of AKI and progress to the diuresis stage.

 9. Which patient below with acute kidney injury is in the oliguric stage of AKI: